Janosch123123/sopra-fs25-group-23-client/README.md

 Additionally, you will need Node.js

 We were urged to install the exact version v20.11.0 that also comes with the npm package manager.
-You can download it here.

 After installation, update the npm package manager to 10.4.0 by running npm install -g npm@10.4.0